 Investigation

-In addition to the investigation procedures described above in Section G(5), the University may also involve the Dean of Students Office and Supporting Our Students staff if further information is required to determine appropriate resolution by the Student Conduct Office.
+In addition to the investigation procedures described above in Section G(5), the University may also involve the Office of the Dean of Students and Supporting Our Students staff if further information is required to determine appropriate resolution by OSAR.

 Notice

 Upon review of a case determined to fall under Medical Amnesty, an invitation letter will be issued to the respondent to schedule a review meeting.
 An invitation letter is commonly issued within 1-5 class days but may take longer in extenuating circumstances.
 Invitation letters are sent to students via their University of North Florida email account and will include a summary of the areas of concern and sources of information.
-The invitation letter will instruct the student to contact the Student Conduct Office within 5 class days of receipt of the letter to schedule an informational meeting to review the circumstances surrounding the incident.
+The invitation letter will instruct the student to contact OSAR within 5 class days of receipt of the letter to schedule an informational meeting to review the circumstances surrounding the incident.
 Failure to contact the office within 5 class days may result in the incident being referred through the student conduct process and may result in a student conduct record.

 Resolution Meeting